MANAS-AI-Taskphase-24-25/Pratham-Shah-MANAS-AI-TP-24/README.md

 Ensemble methods like boosting, bagging and random forests.
 ## Neural Networks Task:
 Neural Network built, trained and tested in the corresponding .ipynb notebook.
+## ROS Chat App:
+Simple ROS Chat Application using publisher and subscriber nodes and python.